ros2/ros2_documentation/source/How-To-Guides/Releasing/Subsequent-Releases.rst

 Updating Changelog
 ------------------

-For your users and for the developers, it is important to keep the changelog up to date.
+For your users and for the developers, keep the changelog concise and up to date.

 .. code-block:: bash